Stories

 Instead, they have proven to be so out of touch with their base, that they resorted to celebrity endorsements, fear mongering, and silencing of dissent, showing us that they are incapable of practicing the very democratic principles they pretend to uphold.
 As a result, the Presidential race is so incredibly close because nothing significant distinguishes the two candidates.
 People understand that no matter who is in office, our rights and our collective futures are under threat.

 We know that for many people, choosing not to vote or to vote third party is a legitimate organizing strategy.
-And we also know the depth of the moral and ethical dilemma faced by those who are deeply struggling with voting for either of the two larger parties.
+And we also know the depth of the moral and ethical dilemma faced by those in swing states, who are deeply struggling with voting for either of the two larger parties.
 We have seen President after President ignore the demands of movements and repeatedly failed to uphold some of our most important policy asks once in office.
 We have witnessed and endured overt hate, racism, and the most toxic elements of white supremacist, heteropatriarchal culture.

 But we are here to propose another way.